leap-stc/LEAPCourse-Climate-Pred-Challenges/CPC-Spring2022-Syllabus.md

 **d**.
 Team presentation, peer reviews, within-team peer reviews

-Students will be working in teams of 5 students that will be randomly formed.
-For a meaningful experience in data science, students are expected to collaborate and work together on all the stages of a project.
+Students will be working in teams of 3 students that will be randomly formed.
+For a meaningful experience in climate data science, students are expected to collaborate and work together on all the stages of a project.
 Code sharing and brainstorming are great opportunities to learn from each other.

-We will have a total of five project cycles for this course (topics are subject to change):
+We will have a total of three project cycles for this course (topics are subject to change):

-1. [Individual] R notebook for exploratory data analysis
+1. [Individual] Reproducible notebook for exploratory data analysis of climate data sets
-2. Shiny app for interactive data visualization project.
+2. [Group] Physics informed machine learning.
-3. Predictive analytics of images.
+3. [Group] Predictive modeling with uncertainty quantification.
-4. Research evaluation and reproducibility challenge.
-5. *Free topic*.

 Below is a tentative schedule we will follow.

-+ Week 1 (Sep 5/6): 1a+1b
++ Week 1 (Jan 18): 1a+1b
-+ Week 2 (Sep 12/13): 1c
++ Week 2 (Jan 25): 1b+1c
-+ Week 3 (Sep 19/20): 1d+2a
++ Week 3 (Feb 1): 1b+1c
-+ Week 4 (Sep 26/27): 2b+2c
++ Week 4 (Feb 8): 1d+2a
-+ Week 5 (Oct 3/4): 2c
++ Week 5 (Feb 15): 2b+2c
-+ Week 6 (Oct 10/11): 2d+3a
++ Week 6 (Feb 22): 2b+2c
-+ Week 7 (Oct 17/18): 3b+3c
++ Week 7 (Mar 1): 2b+2c
-+ Week 8 (Oct 24/25): 3b+3c
++ Week 8 (Mar 8): 2d
++ Spring break: no class
-+ Week 9 (Oct 31/Nov 1): 3d+4a
++ Week 9 (Mar 22): 3a+3b
-+ Week 10 (Nov 7/8): 4b+4c
++ Week 10 (Mar 29): 3b+3c
-+ Week 11 (Nov 14/15): 4b+4c
++ Week 11 (Apr 5): 3b+3c
-+ Thanksgiving week: no class
-+ Week 12 (Nov 28/29): 4d+5c
++ Week 12 (Apr 12): 3b+3c
-+ Week 13 (Dec 5/6): 5d
++ Week 13 (Apr 19): 3b+3c
++ Week 14 (Apr 26): 3d

 #### Evaluation

 Students' performance will be evaluated based on

-* [85%] Project products (instructor-reviewed and/or peer-reviewed, averaged over 5 projects).
+* [85%] Project products (instructor-reviewed and/or peer-reviewed, averaged over 3 projects).
 Each project description will have explicit grading rubrics.
 * [15%] Individual participation (based on individual tasks and instructors' observation).

 	##### A note on participation evaluation.
 	In addition to individual tasks such as peer reviews, for each project, we will enforce formal evaluation of participation as follows.

-	* Each project needs to show clear collaboration and task assignments in Piazza discussion using the group discussion function.
+	* Each project needs to show clear collaboration and task assignments in courseworks using the group discussion function.
 	* Teams should try to use GitHub to coordinate code sharing and project development throughout the project.
 GitHub activities will be used as part of participation evaluation.
 	* Students should participate actively in class discussion and piazza discussion.
 	* We will give participation score for each project cycle, the average of which will contribute to 15% of your final grade.
 The participation will be graded on the following curve.